 Alfred Redl

-Alfred Redl, the second individual on our list of military history’s biggest traitors, was the head of the counter-intelligence branch in the Austro-Hungarian Army, having pioneered counter-espionage techniques.
+Alfred Redl, the second individual on our list of military history’s biggest traitors, was the head of the counterintelligence branch in the Austro-Hungarian Army, having pioneered counterespionage techniques.
 Between 1903-13, he secretly worked as a spy for the intelligence service of the Imperial Russian Army, using his position to hand over extremely valuable documents.

 Over the course of his spying career, Redl gave the Russians the entire Austrian invasion plan for Serbia, military plans, doctrines, tactics and strength.
 He also used his position to provide the names of agents working as spies against Russia.
 Even worse, he sent some into Russia, only to then inform Russian authorities of their presence.

-Redl is believed to be responsible for the deaths of tens of thousands of Austrians during the First World War, and he is thought to have been part of the reason behind Austria-Hungary’s poor military performance during the conflict.
+Redl is believed to be responsible for the deaths of tens of thousands of Austrians during the First World War, and he’s thought to have been part of the reason behind Austria-Hungary’s poor military performance during the conflict.
 In 1913, he was outed as a spy using his own techniques, at which point he took his own life.

 Harold Cole